-21 It may, however, publish non-confidential information deemed subject to disclosure under the Freedom of Information Act to ensure that all parties - and not merely requesting parties under FOIA - have access to any such disclosures.
+14 It may, however, publish non-confidential information deemed subject to disclosure under the Freedom of Information Act to ensure that all parties - and not merely requesting parties under FOIA - have access to any such disclosures.

-Vendors will be responsible for ensuring that their Designee(s) register with the program, and Approved Vendors who fail to do so may be subject to disciplinary actions.
+The registration of Designees does not change the responsibilities of the Approved Vendor, or the potential for an Approved Vendor to be held accountable for the conduct of its Designees.
+Approved Vendors will be responsible for ensuring that their Designee(s) register with the program, and Approved Vendors who fail to do so may be subject to disciplinary actions.
 This includes Designees of Designees.
 For example, if an Approved Vendor works with an installer, and that installer in turn hires a lead generation firm to assist in marketing, the Approved Vendor will be responsible for ensuring that both the installer and the lead generation firm register as Designees with the Program.
 Approved Vendors remain responsible for ensuring that all Designees - including Designees of Designees - are informed of changes in Program requirements issued by the Program Administrator.
-Approved Vendors must maintain records demonstrating that it has communicated Program requirements to its Designee(s).
+Approved Vendors must maintain records demonstrating that they have communicated Program requirements to its Designee(s).
 If a Designee cannot or does not comply with Program requirements, an Approved Vendor should rescind its approval for the Designee.
 The Agency believes that this step will provide additional information and transparency to consumers and to the marketplace generally.